 - Reduce the amount of water that evaporates

-- Prevent heat loss to reduce heating expense
+- Prevent heat loss to reduce the heating expense

 Leaving your pool uncovered during the day can lower heating costs if you plan to swim at night.
 It’s important to consider how you plan to use your pool when looking at ways to save money.